Amplify Dot: Television

 In 2016, she presented A. Dot's Story of Grime, a documentary for BBC Three following her attempt to get the biggest names in grime to clash in a cypher called Grimeageddon, royal rumble style.
 First she attended the 2016 Red Bull Culture Clash, a sound clash competition featuring the biggest names in hip hop, dancehall, grime, and garage, to give a mainstream example of what she wants, but with less glitz and glam.
 She then goes back to grime clashing roots by meeting Lord of the Mics co-founders Ratty and Jammer at Jammer's childhood family home.
 She attended the 2016 Bestival festival.
 She interviewed Logan Sama, DJ Target, NoLay, Sian Anderson, Wiley, AJ Tracey, Jammz, Ghetts, President T, Sir Spyro, Chantelle Fiddy and GRM Daily founder Posty, to get their advice and opinions on what she's trying to do, plus get some of them involved.
 She goes to meet rapper Devilman in Birmingham, but he doesn't turn up.
 She interviews Bradfordians including videographer James Guy, producer Rubix Cube, rappers Blazer Boccle, Wrapz, and Mic Man Sparxxx, along with Huddersfield rapper Jahrel Mission, in Rubix's Thornton, Bradford based music studio.
 The Bradfordians give their views on rappers up North, clashing and grime in general.
 The Grimeageddon cypher involved the Wolverhampton rapper Raider, Kilburn rapper Big Zuu, along with cousins Shizz McNaughty and Discarda from Bow battling it out.
 Logan Sama deejayed for the cypher, while the West Yorkshire boys James, Rubix, Blazer, Wrapz, Mic Man, Jahrel, and D-Lo from Bradford watched on, before finally getting a go on the mic at the end.

 In 2017, she co-presented Sounds Like Friday Night, a new primetime music show for BBC One with Greg James.

-In 2018 she appeared on BBC Two's comedy game show I'll Get This.
-In the same year she appeared in Rick Edwards' game show Impossible Celebrities.
+In 2018, she appeared on BBC Two's comedy game show I'll Get This.
+In the same year, she appeared in Rick Edwards' game show Impossible Celebrities.

 Other work

-She also launched her own clothing label, Quiff Head, in conjunction with London street-wear brand House of Hoxshore.

 She also wrote her debut book Outraged: Why Everyone is Shouting and No-One is Talking.
-It was released on 9 July 2020.
+It was released on 9 July 2020 and was a Number 1 bestseller on The Times bestseller chart.

 Personal life

-Dotty lives in Kingston upon Thames in south-west London with her wife Line Charles and their two sons.
+Dotty lives in Kingston upon Thames in south-west London with her two sons.
 She is an avid supporter of Manchester United F.C.